 Welcome to the first in my series about ‘Hurdles to blogging’.
 In this series, I am going to address your concerns and what you think are insurmountable barriers to blogging…and, hopefully, prove to you that you can make the time and reap the rewards for your business.

 I think a lot of people really want to blog but finding the time seems impossible.
 There are two big initial hurdles – a) setting up the blog in the first place and b) writing the very first post.

+This may come as a surprise to many, but you don’t even need a website to start blogging.
 If you have a Facebook business page already, then I would highly recommend using Facebook to start your blogging journey.
 You will have an instant set of readers, rather than trying to direct people to a website and getting them to subscribe (and paying out/making the effort to set up a whole website, if you don’t have one!).